Skip to main content

 If those fields are incomplete, do not present the control as legally required.

 In Europe, "AMLD requires this" is usually too vague for implementation.
 You need to separate the claim source: directive-level language, including 4AMLD, 5AMLD, and 6AMLD, versus country-level implementation and program design.
-From this pack, you can name those regimes, but you cannot claim their specific KYB obligations.
+You can name those regimes, but confirm their specific KYB obligations with the relevant national authority.

 If your evidence file has ownership and screening data but no clear legal basis for each control, expect rework at payout time.
 Keep country rules and product rules separate, and validate both before rollout.
 For country-by-country implementation planning, see KYC/KYB Requirement Mapper: What Each Country Demands for Platform Onboarding.